rails/rails/guides/source/testing.md

 1 runs, 4 assertions, 0 failures, 0 errors, 0 skips
 ```

-NOTE: If you generated your controller using the scaffold generator, the flash message will already be
+NOTE: If you generated your controller using the scaffold generator, the flash
-implemented in your `create` action.
+message will already be implemented in your `create` action.

 ### Putting It Together

-At this point we have looked at tests for the `:index` as well as the`:create` action.
-What about dealing with existing data?
+At this point we have looked at tests for the `:index` as well as the`:create`
+action.
+What about the other actions?

-Let's make sure we have a test for the `:show` action:
+Let's make sure we have a test for `:show`:

 ```ruby
 test "should show article" do